dfelinto/blender-manual/manual/addons/import_export/scene_gltf2.rst

 Transmission
 ^^^^^^^^^^^^

-When the Transmission input on the Principled BSDF node has a non-zero default value or Image Texture node connected, the ``KHR_materials_transmission`` glTF extension will be included in the export.
+When the Transmission input on the Principled BSDF node has a nonzero default value or Image Texture node connected, the ``KHR_materials_transmission`` glTF extension will be included in the export.
 When a texture is used, glTF stores the values in the red (``R``) channel.
 The *Color Space* should be set to Non-Color.